NicolaRomeo/coraticum-web-app/README.md

-Web App for a gin-based spirit with chestnuts and roses.
+Web App for a spirit flavoured with chestnuts and roses.
 Made with Django and React